 Floral FYI: I love stock because it has one of the most beautiful fragrances on the planet.
 It is not boldly over powering like a lily, or even a tea rose, but it has a very lite, airy fresh smell.
 You never want to use fragrant flowers at a dinner party or even scented candles, since the smell can over power the food.
 Be sure to to subscribe to my blog see my future posts on how to make this simple centerpiece.

-I love using burlap chargers, I feel like they go with everything.
+I love using my burlap chargers, I feel like they go with everything.
 Plus it really fits into the farmhouse theme nicely.
 I picked up these cute ones up at Hobby Lobby, for a very reasonable price of $2.99 a piece.
-Talk about setting a table full of love!!!
+Talk about setting a table full of things you love!!!
 The vintage Noritike china, also belonged to my mother, and I am very lucky to have inherited this priceless set from her.
 My mother had impeccable taste, and the pattern she picked back in 1958, Versailles, still holds up to the test of time today.
-It is a dinning pattern with simple, timeless elegance.
+It is a dinning pattern with simple grace and timeless elegance.

-I added these sweet little heart shaped porcelain bowls I found at HomeGoods.
+I added these sweet little heart shaped porcelain bowls I lucked upon at HomeGoods.
 I decided that I could I fill them with water and float a single spray rose inside.
-I think this technique invokes a subtle, yet chic nod to Valentine’s Day without being to theme oriented.
+I think this technique invokes a subtle, yet chic nod to Valentine’s Day without being too theme oriented.
 Then I added some basic red napkins from Crate and Barrel and that makes your table.